When you have cancer, the disease and its treatment might make you feel tired and weak. But eating the right foods can help.

 Your health care team may suggest that you follow additional guidelines or a "neutropenic diet," which is meant to limit your exposure to potentially harmful bacteria and other organisms in food.

 Eat to manage your treatment side effects.
-CLL treatments, including chemotherapy and radiation therapy, can affect the way you eat and drink.
+Treatments, including chemotherapy and radiation therapy, can affect the way you eat and drink.
 Your appetite and senses of taste and small may change.
 You may have a dry mouth or mouth sores.
 Or you may struggle with diarrhea, nausea, or constipation.

 You may need to change your diet to deal with these side effects.
 Steps may include: